David vs Goliath in the War for Talent

 Senior Suite Movements in the Indian Tech Sector

 One of the facets of the hiring action is that of the Leadership Hiring and Senior Suite talent movement.
 The volume and velocity of leadership hiring is a strong indicator of progression at enterprise and industry levels too.
-As a high stake and high-value layer of Top Talent, Leadership & Senior Suite hiring has gained traction since late 2020 and hit buoyancy through 2021.
+As a high stake and high-value layer of Top Talent, Leadership & Senior Suite hiring has gained traction since late 2020 and achieved buoyancy through 2021.

 Data from observing a period of a significant shift in the first two quarters of the year was indeed interesting, and a reason for further curiosity.
-While we observed some very direct messages & indicators, as the data unfolded, a question emerged if the demand-supply curve is a prominent driver for the observed trends.
+While we observed some direct messages & indicators, as the data unfolded, a question emerged if the demand-supply curve is a prominent driver for the observed trends.

 Disposition towards start-ups and micro enterprises

 The indisputable leaning towards startups and micro-enterprises was evident.
 If we were to believe that this is more of a permanent shift that is here to stay, the questions were about propellers behind this shift.
 This is especially pertinent to the movements in the 20-22 years experience group or the 42-46 years age category, which forms a significant part of the subject pool.
 Some of the propellers identified were: Natural monotony, the limited scope of choices and variation in projects with large enterprises.

 A deeper understanding among the senior tech leaders is that when the space at the top of a large pyramid/company gets tighter, it becomes difficult to be a leader at such organizations as the plunge is kind of inevitable.
 This is not to be read as a survival tactic, but also a strategy to stay relevant for longer.